Alfresco/alfresco-identity-service/README.md

 Within the next sections we will go trough a simple distribution and kubernetes upgrade plus rollback.

-  **_NOTE:_** In depth documentation on keycloak upgrade can be found here -> https://www.keycloak.org/docs/7.0/upgrading/index.html#_upgrading.
+  **_NOTE:_** In depth documentation on keycloak upgrade can be found [here](https://www.keycloak.org/docs/7.0/upgrading/index.html#_upgrading).

 ### Kubernetes

 #### Generic Information

-To do the upgrade in kubernetes we are taking advantage of kubernetes jobs and helm hooks.
+To do the upgrade in Kubernetes we are taking advantage of Kubernetes jobs and Helm hooks.

 These are the steps we are following for a smooth upgrade transition without any manual intervention:

-1. Pre-Upgrade job is running to remove the keycloak statefulset, thus killing of any existent user session.
+1. Pre-Upgrade job is running to remove the Keycloak statefulset, thus killing of any existent user session.
-2. Pre-Upgrade job is running to create an extra volume for backing up the postgres db.
+2. Pre-Upgrade job is running to create an extra volume for backing up the PostgreSQL database.
-3. Pre-Upgrade job to do the backup of the db.
+3. Pre-Upgrade job to do the backup of the database.
-4. Pre-Upgrade job do delete the db deployment so that it does not clash with the new db
+4. Pre-Upgrade job to delete the database deployment so that it does not clash with the new PostgreSQL deployment.
-5. Post-Upgrade job to scale the new keycloak to 0 replicas so we can restore the db initially.
+5. Post-Upgrade job to scale the new Keycloak to 0 replicas so we can restore the database initially.
-6. Post-Upgrade job to restore the db data
+6. Post-Upgrade job to restore the database data.
-7. Post-Upgrade job to re-scale keycloak back to 1 replica so that it can start using the new data.
+7. Post-Upgrade job to re-scale Keycloak back to 1 replica so that it can start using the new data.

-This process leaves us with an additional volume containing the db backup.
+This process leaves us with an additional volume containing the database backup.
 That volume will be used in the case a rollback is done but will be deleted when the entire release is being deleted.

 For the rollback process we are using the following jobs:

 1. Pre-rollback job to kill off the current statefulsets.
-2. Post-rollback job to scale keycloak to 0 replicas.
+2. Post-rollback job to scale Keycloak to 0 replicas.
-3. Post-rollback job to restore the db from backup.
+3. Post-rollback job to restore the database from backup.
-4. Post-rollback job to scale keycloak to 1 replica.
+4. Post-rollback job to scale Keycloak to 1 replica.

 #### How to upgrade